xttjsn/Graphics/README.md

 Currently all threads are started concurrently, but it might causes excessive context switching for large canvas.
 An improvement would be to run a fixed number of threads at any given time so as to minimize this effect.

+I also added adaptive supersampling (sampling the nearest 4 corners).

 Known Bugs:
-I haven't implemented the torus and supersampling.
+I haven't implemented the torus.